vizia/vizia-book/src/quickstart/transitions.md

 # Animating Styles with Transitions

 Many of the style and layout properties in vizia can be animated.

-...
+The simplest way to animate style properties is through CSS transitions.

 Transitions are animations for style rule properties which apply when a view matches that rule.
-Transitions are specified with the `transition` CSS property, and you must specify the property to animate, the duration of the animation, and any delay on the animation.
+Transitions are specified with the `transition` CSS property, and you must specify the property to animate and the duration of the animation.
+Optionally you can also specify any delay on the animation, as well as the timing function used.

+The default styling for some of the built-in views already has some of these transition.
+For example, if you hover a button you'll see its background color animate to a slightly lighter color.

+## Declaring a transition
 For example, we can create a transition for the background color of a view when hovered:

 ```rust